hamidriasat/UNet-3-Plus/README.md

 Most of the configurations attributes in our [config](configs/config.yaml) are self-explanatory.
 However, for some attributes additions comments are added.
-You can override configurations from command line too but it's advisable to overrride
+You can override configurations from command line too, but it's advisable to override them from config file.

 ## Data Preparation